coffeetycoon/Coffee-Tycoon/README.md

 ---

-### Last Major Update: v1.6 – Upgrades 2.0
-#### Release Date: Oct 11, 2025
-#### Main Changes
-- **Upgrades**
-  - Organized upgrades into packs
-  - Each pack/upgrade now unlocks progressively
-  - Added more “Produces 2x” upgrades with up to 8 such upgrades for each shop item, with the final one unlocking at 1k of that item
-  - Added upgrades for Espresso Machine, Coffee Roaster, Coffee Shop, Coffee Plantation, and Coffee Franchise
-  - Click upgrades now grant *“Clicks produce 2% of your CPS”* instead of *“+2 coffee per click”*

-- **Updated UI**
-  - Added an **info button** showing current version info and upcoming updates
-  - Info menu includes a link to the GitHub repository
-  - Added a **“?” button** to replay the tutorial pop-up

-#### Bug Fixes
-- Fixed minor balancing issues with upgrade pricing
-- Adjusted UI layout for better visibility
-- Fixed upgrade unlock timing inconsistencies

----

 ### Last Major Build: v1.0
 #### Release Date: Aug 31, 2025
 #### Coffee Tycoon beta test ends, and full release is live